 20th Century Croatia

 Communism collapsed in most of Eastern Europe in 1989.
-The same year non-Communist organisations were formed in Croatia.
+The same year non-Communist organizations were formed in Croatia.
 In May 1990 elections were held.
 The Croatians sought to leave Yugoslavia but there was a substantial minority of Serbs living in Croatia.
 In May 1991 the Croatians voted for independence.
-However on the pretext of protecting Serbs living within Croatian borders the Yugoslav army invaded and a long war began.
+However, on the pretext of protecting Serbs living within Croatian borders, the Yugoslav army invaded and a long war began.

 21st Century Croatia

 Croatia joined NATO in 2009.
-Then in 2013 Croatia joined the EU.
-Meanwhile tourism is flourishing in Croatia.
-The population of Croatia is 4.5 million.
+Then in 2013, Croatia joined the EU.
+Meanwhile, tourism is flourishing in Croatia.
+In 2020 the population of Croatia was 4 million.